 Alberta's Climate Leadership Plan outlines areas where the province will take action to reduce greenhouse gas emissions to ensure Alberta and our industries thrive in a carbon competitive global market as well as diversifying our economy.

-Alberta will transition from the current Specified Gas Emitters Regulation (SGER) to a carbon competitive system in January 2018.
+Alberta will transition from the Specified Gas Emitters Regulation (SGER) to a carbon competitive system in January 2018.
 This system will use an output-based emission allocations approach for emissions-intensive, trade-exposed industries.

 Any facility that emits 100,000 tonnes or more of greenhouse gases will be included in the new greenhouse gas management system.
 Many types of facilities fall under this plan, such as:

 - electricity production